covertnine/c9-starter/readme.txt

 Yes, but only one tier of dropdowns are currently supported.

 == Changelog ==
+= 2.3.8 =
+Updates to list item styles, and some backend styles to better match frontend.
+Font sizes switched to rems.
+Updates for WP 6.1 markup compatibility.

 = 2.3.7 =
 Updates to lightbox image galleries, list items, font sizes changed to px, back to top button visibility on desktop bugfix, pullquote styling update, updated translations, updated theme.json with custom font sizes.